vodorok/CodecheckerVSCodePlugin/README.md

 [ESLint]: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint
 [TypeScript+Webpack Problem Matcher]: https://marketplace.visualstudio.com/items?itemName=amodio.tsl-problem-matcher

+A more detailed developer guide can be found in the docs/developer.md.

 ## License

 The extension is released under the [Apache 2.0 license], the same license as [CodeChecker].